 Negotiating an Offer in Compromise

 When you can’t pay your IRS tax bill in full, but still want to pay it off, an Offer in Compromise (OIC) may be the solution.
 With an OIC, the IRS reviews your finances and decides there’s no possible way you could pay off your tax debt.
-It’s hard to get the IRS to agree to an OIC, so it’s important to work with a local tax attorney at Bryson Law Firm, L.L.C. based out of one of our Louisiana or Texas office locations to make sure the OIC is prepared correctly.
+It’s hard to get the IRS to agree to an OIC, so it’s important to work with a local tax attorney at Bryson Law Firm, L.L.C. based out of one of our Louisiana or Texas office locations to make sure the offer in compromise is prepared correctly.

 It Takes Meticulous Preparation for an OIC